Terra-Frutis/newcomer_guide_rtd/text/guide.md

 We use compost toilets here, which means we poop in a designated bucket and then we cover the poop with a couple handfuls of sawdust.

 We recommend water or leaves to clean your bum after pooping.
 Some (two) toilets have a bidet, otherwise, a small bottle of water does the job.

 We don't provide toilet paper but you can buy your own if you want.

 We request that you poop in the bucket because this provides valuable fertilizer (humanure) and limits the risks of having poop where we don't want.
 If you poop outside (in an emergency), make sure it's buried under soil in a hole that's at least 5 cm deep.
-Don't dig a hole near a fruit tree to avoid damaging their roots.
+Don't dig a hole near a fruit tree or buildings to avoid damaging their roots.

-The buckets designated for the toilets are marked with a red ring.
-No other buckets should be used for that use.
+The buckets designated for the toilets are marked with a red ring or are red.
+No other buckets should be used for poop.
 They should exclusively be used for poop and should not be brought into/by the kitchen or other living spaces.

 Paper and cardboard are welcome in the compost.

 ## Urine

 When you're at an toilet to poop, it's fine to pee in the bucket.
-Otherwise, it's preferable not to, instead please urinate outside on a mulch pile.
+Otherwise, it's preferable not to, instead please urinate outside on a useful plant.
 An alternative, especially good at night, is to pee in an appropriate container (this can then be used to fertilize further away).

 # Work

 Everyone (except renters) is expected to work a minimum of 20 hours per week.
 Most hours are met with farm-work.
 Sometimes there is organised group-work in the mornings led by an experienced TF member.
-For any hours not met by group-work (or in the case that there is no group-work), you are responsible for selecting tasks from the Trello board (see the link in your welcome email) and seeking instruction from either the person tagged if there is one, or a more experienced member.
+For any hours not met by group-work (or in the case that there is no group-work), tasks will be assigned in the weekly work meeting.

 Taking out compost buckets, attending specific classes such as NVC or permaculture workshops count towards your hours.
 Other responsibilities related to your skills / interests may be assigned to you, and those will also go towards your hours.